Automation

 returns the issue key and {{issue.summary}}

-returns the summary.
 The smart values for checklist Custom Fields are:

 Custom Field | Smart Value | Possible Use |